mainland/hspiral/README.md

 Once you have created the cabal sandbox and installed SPL's dependencies, you can also type `make` to build the executables explicitly.

+### Running the test suite

+There are two test suites: the full test suite, and the quick test suite.
+They can be run from stack using the commands `stack test spl:test:full` and `stack test spl:test:quick`, respectively.

 ## Building on a Mac

 I installed the `fftw-3` port from MacPorts and then built a sandbox as follows: